 Gear systems in which the gear shifting mechanism is built into the hub of the rear wheel.
 This is usually accomplished by the use of planetary gears.

 The most widely known form of internal gearing is in the three-speed utility bicycle.
 4-and 5-speed hubs have also been available for many years, but went out of fashion during the early '70's bike boom.
-Shimano, SRAM (formerly Sachs) and Sturmey-Archer have started marketing 7- and 8-speed hubs.
-SRAM offers a 9-speed model, and Rohloff offers a 14 speed model.
+Shimano, SRAM (formerly Sachs) and Sturmey-Archer have revived them, and also marketed 7- and 8-speed hubs, Shimano an 11-speed as well.
+SRAM also offered a 9-speed model but as of 2017 has abandoned the internal-gear hub market.
+Rohloff offers a 14 speed model.
 Fallbrook Technology's NuVinci hub is continuously variable, essentially offering an infinite number of "gears."

 Internal gearing is usually heavier and more expensive than derailer gearing.
 Bicycles with internal gearing usually have fewer speeds than comparable bicycles with derailer gears, and the mechanical efficiency is sometimes less with internal gearing.